 The idea that retention is important may seem like a basic concept, but focusing on churn reduction is the best way to utilize resources for many companies, especially those on a budget.
 If this sounds like something you need to start focusing on, let’s learn how to calculate churn.

-Calculating Your Churn Rate
+Calculating Your Churn: Churn Rate Formula

 There are two different methods of calculating churn:

 - Customer-based churn is a measure of lost customers, which is vital for maintaining a recurring customer base.